UDC-GAC/jhwloc/README.md

 mvn install
 ```

+In case you need to change any setting to compile the native C code in your system, you can modify the *Makefile.common* file located at the */src/main/native* directory.

 ### Usage

 In order to use the jhwloc library in your projects, add the following dependency section to your pom.xml: